jumphone/www/courses/Programming_I/w01_Linux_Basics/s04_content.md

 Relative Path: The path from your current working directory to a file or folder.

-* Linux: /home/zhangfeng/download/test.txt
+* Linux: ../download/test.txt

-* Windows: D:\download\test.txt
+* Windows: ..\test.txt

 ---